 Chapter #3 and #4--Convergence of Unprecedented Solutions

-Examples of what this writer believes are significant movement towards our best chances of avoiding catastrophic climate breakdown--and key steps he advocates for to reach positive tipping points on climate breakdown, and on many other unprecedented challenges.
+Significant movement towards avoiding catastrophic climate breakdown plus potential steps towards positive tipping points on climate breakdown, and many other unprecedented challenges.

 34 links; 2 tweets; 14 text boxes w/ info, stats, graphics; 12 text boxes (this writer)